I have written about this before, but I urge you to read and reread this amazing story.

 Although a Christian, I am also a down to earth person and highly resistant to frauds of any sort.
 However, reading the following, how can one not be astonished?
 How can one explain it as anything other than a miracle?

-In a Milanese Cathedral a large cloth is stored and protected.
+In a church in Turin, Italy, a large cloth is stored and protected.
 The age of the cloth is in dispute.
 It can only definitely be traced to 14th century France, but there are indications that it may have originated in Palestine and travelled through Turkey and ancient Constantinople before arriving in western Europe.
-Radiocarbon tests seemed to date it from the Middle Ages, but other evidence and more recent tests strongly suggest that the cloth was fabricated in the first century.
+Radiocarbon tests in 1988 seemed to date it from the Middle Ages, but there is strong evidence that the small piece of material used in the test was anomalous.
+Other evidence and more recent tests strongly suggest that the cloth was fabricated in the first century.
 It is made of fine linen in a herringbone weave.
 The weave and the particular stitching are very distinctive and rare.
-According to some experts, though such fabric was known in the ancient Middle East, no linen cloth comparable to this one has been found that originated in medieval Europe.
+According to some experts, though such fabric was known in the ancient Middle East, no linen cloth comparable to it has been found that originated in medieval Europe.

 The cloth bears the faint image of a crucified man.
 The image is anatomically accurate, and it depicts the front and back of a naked man of good form and about 5’10” tall.
 Although tall for a first century Middle Eastern man , the height is not abnormal.
 The image itself is a light, straw colored shading of the very top fibrils of the cloth, and it is microscopically shallow.
 There are certain features only visible with ultraviolet light, a phenomenon not understood until the 19th Century.